Away From The Office

 Our 6-day stay at 51 Buckingham Gate was a special treat and I can’t recommend it highly enough.

-About Rebecca Pattee
+Author: Rebecca Pattee

 Rebecca started Away From the Office to encourage office workers to temporarily step away from the 9-5 grind and see the world.
 Follow along for advice on amazing destinations, packing tips and more.